spacemeshos/protocol/hare/README.md

 **Pre-Round**
 The protocol begins with one `pre-round`.
 This round is executed only once and its goal is to remove values which shouldn't be considered at all according to `Validity 2`
-- At the beginning of the pre-round each active party sends his set of values
+- At the beginning of the pre-round each active party sends his set of values ISi
-- At the end of the pre-round, each value that hasn't received f+1 witnesses is removed
+- At the end of the pre-round, each value that hasn't received f+1 witnesses is removed.
+This ensures that we are left only with values that has at least one honest witness and therefore satisfying `validity 2`

 The protocol repeatedly iterates through up to 4 rounds until a consensus is reached.